Lo-Key?: History

-Alexander and Tolbert also were hitmaking songwriters and producers in their own right.
-Among the hit songs they've produced for other artists were "Butta Love" by the group Next, "Love Makes No Sense" for Alexander O'Neal, "I Wish" for Shanice and "Strawberries" for Smooth.
-Tolbert continued to work with Jimmy Jam & Terry Lewis, appearing as a songwriter and background vocalist on albums by Earth, Wind & Fire, Janet Jackson and Usher.
-Lance Alexander later went on to form his own label called Baby Honey Records during which time he teamed up with Minneapolis producer Christopher Starr and formed the group V.IP. which released the single entitled Lil Mama How Ya Do Dat featuring Juvenile.
+Alexander and Tolbert were also successful songwriters and producers in their own right.
+Among the hit songs they produced for other artists were "Butta Love" by the group Next, "Love Makes No Sense" for Alexander O'Neal, "I Wish" for Shanice and "Strawberries" for Smooth.
+Tolbert continued to collaborate with Jimmy Jam & Terry Lewis, contributing as a songwriter and background vocalist on albums by Earth, Wind & Fire, Janet Jackson and Usher.
+Meanwhile, Lance Alexander went on to found his own label called Baby Honey Records and teamed up with Minneapolis producer Christopher Starr to form the group V.IP.
+The group released the single entitled Lil Mama How Ya Do Dat featuring Juvenile.

+in 2018, most of the original members of lo-key, tony, darron, Tyrone reunited except for Alexandre, so he was replaced by anthony saunders, and they still perform with each other today and they have been working on new music which has yet to be released, but as of 2025, they still perform with each other today in concerts and shows.